Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's aggregation of latest postcode level ATO data released for financial year ending June 2023 shows Urraween had median taxpayer income of $42,071 and average income of $52,894.
-These figures are lower than national averages of $53,146 (median) and $66,593 (average).
-Based on Wage Price Index growth from June 2023 to September 2025, estimated median income is approximately $46,240 and average is $58,136.
-According to the 2021 Census, incomes in Urraween fall between the 5th and 6th percentiles nationally.
-The $400 - 799 earnings band includes 30.9% of residents (2,615 individuals), unlike metropolitan regions where the $1,500 - 2,999 category predominates at 31.7%.
-Housing affordability pressures are severe, with only 84.1% of income remaining after housing costs, ranking at the 7th percentile nationally.
+AreaSearch's aggregation of latest postcode level ATO data for financial year 2023 shows Urraween had a median taxpayer income of $42,071 and an average income of $52,894.
+These figures are lower than the national averages of $53,146 and $66,593 in Rest of Qld respectively.
+Based on Wage Price Index growth of 9.91% since financial year 2023, estimated incomes as of September 2025 would be approximately $46,240 (median) and $58,136 (average).
+The 2021 Census data indicates household, family, and personal incomes in Urraween fall between the 5th and 6th percentiles nationally.
+In Urraween, 30.9% of individuals earn between $400 - $799, unlike metropolitan regions where the $1,500 - $2,999 category predominates at 31.7%.
+Housing affordability pressures are severe in Urraween, with only 84.1% of income remaining, ranking at the 7th percentile nationally.

 Frequently Asked Questions - Income